-- 60. (1) Every person accused of any criminal offence shall be entitled to be present in court during the whole of any proceedings relating to such offence unless he is excluded by the court because he so conducts himself in the court as to render the continuance of the proceedings in his presence impossible. - (2) Notwithstanding subsection (1) and subject to section 54(2)- - (a) where an accused person so conducts himself in the court as to render the continuance of the proceedings in his presence impossible, as an alternative to excluding the accused under subsection (1), the court may direct for such period as the court determines, that the accused shall appear by counsel or by live television link or by any other means that would allow the court and the accused to engage in simultaneous visual and oral communication; or - (b) the court may, in its discretion- - (i) where an accused is confined in prison (whether on remand or otherwise); or - (ii) where the prosecutor and an accused so agree at any time during any proceedings relating to an offence other than a part in which the evidence of a witness is taken, direct that the accused may appear by counsel or by live television link or any other means that allow the court and the accused to engage in simultaneous visual and oral communication.
+60. (1) Every person accused of any criminal offence shall be entitled to be present in court during the whole of any proceedings relating to such offence unless he is excluded by the court because he so conducts himself in the court as to render the continuance of the proceedings in his presence impossible.

+- (2) Notwithstanding subsection (1) and subject to section 54(2)- - (a) where an accused person so conducts himself in the court as to render the continuance of the proceedings in his presence impossible, as an alternative to excluding the accused under subsection (1), the court may direct for such period as the court determines, that the accused shall appear by counsel or by live television link or by any other means that would allow the court and the accused to engage in simultaneous visual and oral communication; or - (b) except where section 60A applies, the court may, in its discretion - - (i) where an accused is confined in prison (whether on remand or otherwise); and - (ii) where the prosecutor and an accused so agree at any time during any proceedings relating to an offence other than a part in which the evidence of a witness is taken, direct that the accused may appear by counsel or by live television link or any other means that allow the court and the

+Accused persons entitled to be present at trial and related proceedings and may be represented by a legal practitioner accused to engage in simultaneous visual and oral communication.

-- (3) A court shall not give a direction under subsection (2) unless the court is satisfied that it is in the interests of the efficient or effective administration of justice for the accused person to appear in the proceedings through a live link or other means. - (4) In deciding whether to give a direction under this section, the court must consider all the circumstances of the case; and such circumstances shall include the suitability of the facilities at the place where the witness would give evidence through a live link. - (5) For the purposes of this section, the consent of the accused person to the conduct of the proceedings in his absence may be deemed to have been given in a case in which he enters a written plea of guilty under any law or in any case in which the court is satisfied that, having been duly summoned to appear before the court a reasonable time before the date appointed, the accused person wilfully refuses to attend at any time appointed by the court. - (6) Every person accused of any criminal offence, whether present in person or absent in accordance with this section, may be defended before any court by a legal practitioner. - (7) A statement made on oath and given in evidence through a link by virtue of this section shall be treated for the purpose of section 101 of the Penal Code (2006 Revision) as having been made in the proceedings in which it is given in evidence.
+(3) A court shall not give a direction under subsection (2) unless the court is satisfied that it is in the interests of the efficient or effective administration of justice for the accused person to appear in the proceedings through a live link or other means.

+(4) In deciding whether to give a direction under this section, the court must consider all the circumstances of the case; and such circumstances shall include the suitability of the facilities at the place where the accused or a witness would give evidence through a live link.

+(5) For the purposes of this section, the consent of the accused person to the conduct of the proceedings in his absence may be deemed to have been given in a case in which he enters a written plea of guilty under any law or in any case in which the court is satisfied that, having been duly summoned to appear before the court a reasonable time before the date appointed, the accused person wilfully refuses to attend at any time appointed by the court.

+(6) Every person accused of any criminal offence, whether present in person or absent in accordance with this section, may be defended before any court by a legal practitioner.

+(7) A statement made on oath and given in evidence through a link by virtue of this section shall be treated for the purpose of section 101 of the Penal Code (2013 Revision) as having been made in the proceedings in which it is given in evidence.